You deserve better

 Some faces are sized or shaped differently than Narwall can handle perfectly.
 If you order a mask and can't get a good fit even with our help, we'll be more than happy to issue a full refund.

-The biggest incompatibility we've found is that people under 5'0", including most children, usually find the S/M size too large.
+The biggest incompatibility we've found is that people under 5'0", including most children, usually find the S/M size too large for an airtight seal.

-We're working on a detailed measurement-based sizing guide.
-In the meantime, if you're concerned about getting a good fit, you're welcome to reach out to us at email@example.com, and we'll do our best to help.
+If you're concerned about getting a good fit, please reach out to us at email@example.com, and we'll do our best to help.

-Can I wear Narwall if I have lung disease?
+Can I wear Narwall if I have a lung disease?

 Individuals with serious lung disorders, such as COPD or other reasons to use supplemental oxygen, should consult their physician before wearing Narwall.